surniaulula/wpsso-user-locale/README.md

 <p>Allows logged-in users to easily change their preferred locale / language / region setting right from the toolbar menu, instead of having to modify their user profile settings.</p>

-<p>The default behavior of WordPress is to apply the user locale preference only to the admin back-end &mdash; this plugin can optionally extend the locale preference to the front-end webpage as well.</p>
+<p>The default behavior of WordPress is to apply the user locale preference only to the admin back-end - this plugin can optionally extend the locale preference to the front-end webpage as well.</p>

 <h3>Do you use the Polylang plugin?</h3>